Hoyasumii/bee-movie/README.md

 Hello.

-All right, let's drop this tin can on the blac
+All right, let's drop this tin can on the black